benjaminpettus/bash_unix/cheat_sheet.md

 top - Show processes (sorted) - $ top
 kill -<level> <pid> - Kill a process - $ kill -15 24601
 pkill -<level> -f <name> - Kill matching processes - $ pkill -15 -f spring

+NAVIGATING DIRECTORIES
+cd - takes you to the users home directory ( equivalent to cd ~ ) cd -  - will change to the previous directory find .-name `*.txt` - will find all files in the current directory that match .txt

+  - Can combine commands with ; or &&
+  $ ./configure ; make ; make install - will run all commands regarless of failure
+  $ ./configure && make && make install - each command depends on the previous succeeding